 Founded by Nick Auer and Max Pendergast in 2015, Brouhaha aims to connect artists of many disciplines to devise new plays and performances.
 We love making theatre that is bizarre, rowdy, and provocative.

 Nick Auer is a director, stage manager, performer and sound designer.
-In 2015, he co-founded The Brouhaha Theatre Project with Max Pendergast and has co-directed Brouhaha's first three productions: Tunnel Odyssey (Prospect Park), Wrestling with Lesbians (The Tank), and Research & Development (Dixon Place).
+In 2015, he co-founded The Brouhaha Theatre Project with Max Pendergast and has co-directed Brouhaha's first three productions: Tunnel Odyssey (Prospect Park), Wrestling with Lesbians (The Tank), and R&D (Dixon Place, The Keep).
 Other directing highlights include an immersive adaptation of Apollinaire's early surrealist play The Breasts of Tiresias, staged in a suburban home.
 He also works with experiential dance-theater company Third Rail Projects and has been an Assistant Stage Manager on The Grand Paradise, Ghost Light (LCT3), and Behind the City.
 He has a BA in Theater with a focus in Directing from Bates College.

 Max Pendergast founded The Brouhaha Theatre Project with Nick Auer, and co-directed its first three productions: Tunnel Odyssey, Wrestling with Lesbians, and Research & Development.
 Other Directing credits include The Castle of Perseverance, The Pirates of Penzance, and Black Cat Lost by Erin Courtney.
 Stage Management credits include MYTHO?
 (Abrons Art Center), BLDZR the musical (The Triad), I’m Bleeding all over the Place: A Living History Tour (La Mama), And That’s How the Rent Gets Paid (The Kitchen), The Egg Progect (Fringe NYC), and Billy the Kid (Mount Tremper Arts).